Call Us

 Many children struggle to express how they feel, which can make it difficult for adults to recognise whether they may be suffering from a mental health problem.

-To help parents, carers and teachers identify whether a child has OCD, we have outlined the symptoms to look out for.
-Our guide also includes information on the steps that can be taken to help a child understand their feelings and the treatment that is available to address OCD early on.
+To help parents, carers and teachers identify whether a child has obsessive compulsive disorder (OCD), we have outlined the symptoms to look out for.
+Our guide also includes information on the steps that can be taken to help a child understand their feelings and the treatment that's available to address OCD early on.

 Are you seeing these childhood OCD symptoms?

-Children are likely to have different concerns to adults and it is common for children to suffer from just obsessions or compulsions.
+Children are likely to have different concerns to adults and it's common for children to suffer from just obsessions or compulsions.
 Sometimes one will be more prominent than the other.
 As they don’t always appear in equal measure, this can lead to the signs being overlooked.

 Here are what obsessions and compulsions may look like in children: